Examples & Insights from the Matching Gift Idea Exchange

 What this Organization Did Well:

-OKCMOA, or Oklahoma City Museum of Art, has embedded a minute-long informational video on their matching gifts page.
-This resource, which the organization submitted as part of our Matching Gift Idea Exchange, quickly overviews the matching gift opportunity, how it helps nonprofits, and how donors can determine their eligibility and next steps using Double the Donation’s matching gift database embedded above.
+The OKCMOA, or the Oklahoma City Museum of Art, has embedded a one-minute informational video on its matching gifts page.
+This resource, which the organization submitted as part of our Matching Gift Idea Exchange, provides a quick overview of the matching gift opportunity, its benefits to nonprofits, and how donors can determine their eligibility and next steps using Double the Donation’s matching gift database, embedded above.

 Best Practice For Your Team: